How to Start a Corporation in Wyoming

 How to Get a Wyoming Certificate of Good Standing

 A Certificate of Good Standing verifies that your Wyoming corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 You may request a Wyoming Certificate of Good Standing online on the Secretary of State’s website.
 There is no fee.

 File a Wyoming Certificate of Good Standing